Post

 Get-MgServicePrincipal -Filter "DisplayName eq 'OAuthGrantAbuse'" | select AppDisplayName, AppId, AppOwnerOrganizationId, DisplayName, Id, ReplyUrls, ServicePrincipalType, SignInAudience, @{Name = "CreatedDateTime";Expression = { $_.AdditionalProperties["createdDateTime"]}}, @{Name = "PublisherName";Expression = { $_.VerifiedPublisher["DisplayName"]}},AccountEnabled, Homepage,Tags

-External application ownership (AppOwnerOrganizationId) combined with an unverified or unknown publishers could signal potential multi-tenant consent phishing.
+An external application ownership (AppOwnerOrganizationId) combined with an unverified or unknown publisher could signal potential multi-tenant consent phishing.

 Normalized Sign-in Logs: